RoyalIcing/Orb/site/readme.md

 wasm_data = Orb.to_wasm(UsernameValidation)
 ```

-## Write your own DSL

-You can write your own DSLs using Elixir functions that spit out Orb instructions.
-Go another step and write macros that accept blocks and transform each Elixir expression.
-For example, this is how SilverOrb’s StringBuilder and XMLBuilder work under the hood.

 ## Dynamic compilation

 Orb lets you run any Elixir code at compile-time.
 You could have dynamically enabled feature flags by reading from the `Process` dictionary.
-You could call out to any existing Elixir library for Hex.
+You could call out to any existing Elixir library for Hex (see example below).
 You could even make HTTP requests or talk to a database.
 Orb instructions are just data, so it doesn’t matter what process you use to make or inform that data.

 ## Use existing Elixir libraries at compile-time

-Here we use the existing `mime` package to lookup a MIME type for a given file extension.
+Here we use the existing `mime` Elixir package to lookup a MIME type for a given file extension.
 These values get compile as constants in the resulting WebAssembly module automatically.

 ```elixir
 Mix.install([